-This sounds basic, and it is, but it can be a powerful measure of not only future implementation; it also can help determine the value of current procedures.
+This sounds basic, and it is, but it can be a powerful measure of not only future implementation, but it also can help determine the value of current procedures.
 Let us apply these questions to a scenario common in many schools: exceeding the photocopy machine budget.

-February 2003
+The School Administrator February 2003